 - Melt beeswax with oil of choice in a double boiler until just melted.

 - Add the essential oils (use half the amount for a baby version or dilute with coconut oil before using)

 - Stir until well mixed and pour into some type of container with a lid to store.
-Little tins work well, as do small jars.
-I also always make a few in lip chap sticks to keep in my purse or use on baby feet.
+Small tins work well, as do little jars.
+I also always make a few in lip chap sticks to keep in my purse or to use on baby feet.

-- Use as needed to help sooth coughing and congestion.
+- Use as needed to help reduce coughing and congestion.